-How to Prevent Computers from Becoming a Contaminant in Food Manufacturing
+Prevent Computers from Becoming a Contaminant

 Food Contamination by Computer

-Computers are being integrated more and more across facilities handling food, which means the transfer of germs between computer and food is a major problem.
+Computers are being integrated more and more across facilities handling food, which means the transfer of germs between computers and food is a major problem.
 Exposed computer systems alone are prone to dust.
 Computers used in a food environment on a daily basis mean a high-risk of food residue accumulating.

 Due to contamination by computers, there is a need to stop the problem at the source.
 Computers could be taken apart to ensure that any dust or filth is cleaned out, but that is not likely to happen.
-A rigorous cleaning process being carried out every night would be good, but it will likely not be well-received.
+A rigorous cleaning process is carried out every night would be good, but it will likely not be well-received.